AdobeDocs/campaign-web.en/help/v8/personalization/personalize.md

 * Inserting dynamic **personalization fields**

     Personalization fields are used for first-level personalization of your messages.
 You can select any field available in the database from the personalization editor.
 For a delivery, you can select any field related to the recipient, the message or the delivery.
-These personalization attributes can be inserted in the subject line or body of your messages.
+These personalization attributes can be inserted in the subject line or the body of your messages.

     ![](assets/perso-subject-line.png)

-    The syntax above inserts the city of the recipient in your content: <%= recipient.location.city %>.
+    The following syntax inserts the city of the recipient in your content: <%= recipient.location.city %>.

 * Inserting pre-defined **content blocks**